-Of course, there were other reasons department members did not fully support the possible transition to tribal management.
-While they recognized that their current approach to law enforcement distanced them from the community, they also asserted that in the volatile political context of tribal life, Federal employment gave them the job security they needed to perform their work in an independent, responsible manner, without the threat of political reprisals.
-Such dynamics were evident in a heated dispute overheard between two officers who were trying to decide which one should arrest a prominent tribal official: Should it be the BIA officer, a Federal employee, who was in danger of only social reprisals for arresting the official, or should it be the COPS-funded officer, a tribal employee, who would be in danger of not only social reprisals but also economic ones?
+Of course, there were other reasons department members were not fully supportive of the possible transition to tribal management.
+While they recognized that their current approach to law enforcement distanced them from the community, they also asserted that in the volatile political context of tribal life, federal employment provided them with the job security they needed to perform their job in an independent, responsible manner, without the threat of political reprisals.
+Such dynamics were evident in a heated dispute overheard between two officers who were trying to decide which one should arrest a prominent tribal official: Should it be the BIA officer, a federal employee, who was in danger of only social reprisals for arresting the official, or should it be the COPS-funded officer, a tribal employee, who would be in danger of not only social reprisals but also economic ones?

 Nonetheless, department leaders predicted that the question of tribal involvement in the "law enforcement business" would come to the fore in the near future.
-Tribal leadership already objected to BIA plans to shift line authority for policing away from the local agency to the regional level (to the regional BIA Law Enforcement Division).
-They felt that the loss of local control alone might push them to 638 their police function.
-If COPS funding was also eliminated (resulting in a loss of police officers) and crime problems were ongoing, the Tribes' reluctance to actively invest in law enforcement would certainly be tested.
+Already, tribal leadership objected to BIA plans to consolidate line authority for policing at the regional level of the BIA Law Enforcement Division.
+They felt that the loss of local control, as line authority shifted away from the local BIA superintendent, was unacceptable and would push them to 638 their police function.
+Once COPS funding was eliminated, the loss of police officers would combine with the loss of local BIA control and the continuing reservation crime problem to test the Tribes' reluctance to actively invest in law enforcement.

-In sum, the Three Affiliated Tribes face a challenge common to communities in Indian Country-reconciling policing with indigenous means of social control.
-The next challenge is to redesign police departments as core institutions of tribal government.
-As at Flathead, community members' requests for a different style of service presents an opportunity to seize these challenges.
+In sum, the Three Affiliated Tribes face a challenge common to communities in Indian Country-reconciling "policing" with indigenous means of social control.
+The follow-on challenge is to redesign police departments as core institutions of tribal government.
+As at Flathead, community members' requests for a different style of service constituted an opportunity to seize these challenges, but to date-and particularly due to tribal members' current conceptions of the 638 process-the Three Affiliated Tribes have not done so.